 - Which of the following acts placed a direct tax on items used by the colonists?
-(A) Townshend Acts (B) Stamp Act (C) Sugar Act (D) all of these - 2.
-Which of these terms is defined as the sharing of power between the national and state governments?(A) suffrage (B) federalism (C) antifederalism (D) monopoly - Which of the following was the main author of the Declaration of Independence?(A) John Locke (B) King George III (C) Alexander Hamilton (D) Thomas Jefferson - 4.
-What name was given to colonists who favored independence from Britain?(A) Loyalists (B) continentals (C) Patriots(D) traitors - 5.
-What set of rules guided the national government during the American Revolution?(A) the Constitution of 1778 (B) the Bill of Rights(C) the U.S. Constitution (D) the Articles of Confederation - 6.
-Which of the following was not one of South Carolina's delegates to the Continental Congress?
+(A) Townshend Acts (B) Stamp Act (C) Sugar Act (D) all of these - Which of these terms is defined as the sharing of power between the national and state governments?
+(A) suffrage (B) federalism (C) antifederalism (D) monopoly - 3.
+Which of the following was the main author of the Declaration of Independence?

+(A) John Locke (B) King George III (C) Alexander Hamilton (D) Thomas Jefferson - What name was given to colonists who favored independence from Britain?
+(A) Loyalists (B) continentals (C) Patriots (D) traitors - What set of rules guided the national government during the American Revolution?
+(A) the Constitution of 1778 (B) the Bill of Rights (C) the U.S. Constitution (D) the Articles of Confederation - Which of the following was not one of South Carolina's delegates to the Continental Congress?
 (A) Thomas Sumter (B) Thomas Heyward Jr. (C) Arthur Middleton (D) Edward Rutledge - 7.
-What name was given to colonists who supported the British during the American Revolution?(A) continentals (B) Patriots (C) traitors(D) Loyalists
+What name was given to colonists who supported the British during the American Revolution?
+(A) continentals (B) Patriots (C) traitors (D) Lovalists in the Lowcountry and there was some resentment because of that.